 Our strategic mandate is to provide higher education for our teeming youth, train them to undertake research and communicate research findings to apply the knowledge.

 Our vision is "to produce high calibre scientists imbibed with innovative food science and technology skills to support Ghana's developmental plan and beyond".

-Core Values: Integrity, Discipline, Excellence, Teamwork and Dedication to work
+Our core values remain; Integrity, Discipline, Excellence, Teamwork and also Dedication to work.